bridgekitio/frodo/README.md

 go install github.com/bridgekitio/frodo@latest
 go get -u github.com/bridgekitio/frodo
 ```
-This will fetch the `abide` code generation executable then add the
+This will fetch the `frodo` code generation executable then add the
 runtime libraries that allow your services and clients to
 communicate with each other as a dependency to your project.